Coiot/cbr-main/src/albums/s3/episode42.md

 - scene_number: 44
   scene_title: "A United Korea"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode42-scene44.jpg
-  narration: "<p>A few parts ago it would not only have been impossible to believe that Afghanistan would kill Han, but it would have been even more impossible to believe that Afghanistan would be beating former top-ranked Mohave. </p><p></p><p>Looking to the future, the sub’s observers can only wonder if Afghanistan has the capacity to continue to surprise, or if they are rapidly approaching the final wall.</p>"
+  narration: "<p>A few episodes ago it would not only have been impossible to believe that Afghanistan would kill Han, but it would have been even more impossible to believe that Afghanistan would be beating former top-ranked Mohave. </p><p></p><p>Looking to the future, the sub’s observers can only wonder if Afghanistan has the capacity to continue to surprise, or if they are rapidly approaching the final wall.</p>"
 - scene_number: 45
   scene_title: "Cleaning Crew"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode42-scene45.jpg